Amid the dramatic and ongoing changes within the marketing communications industries is the accelerating rate of M&A transactions within the PR field.

 Once you commit to implementing the strategic plan it’s time to execute and make potential buyers aware about both the value of your firm and sales strategy.
 An action plan needs to include:

-> List of the specifics of each department and what each department/business unit brings to the table.
+> List of the specifics of each business unit and what each business unit brings to the table.

 > Determine how you will evaluate your results (this is mission-critical for potential buyers, who will be able to gauge through reading the results whether the transaction has a lot of upside).